-How Will You Know There’s an Issue With Your Stihl Fuel Tank?
+How to Know There’s an Issue With Your Stihl Fuel Tank

 The best way to keep your Stihl trimmer's plastic gas tank intact is by keeping the tank clean.
 This includes checking it for blockages or foreign objects regularly.
 However, over time, it's likely that the tank will wear out just through the regular use of your weed eater.
 If your Stihl trimmer gas tank is cracked or leaking gas, you will need to replace it.

-How Can You Repair or Replace a Stihl Fuel Tank?
+How to Repair or Replace a Stihl Fuel Tank

-You'll first need to open the cap of your fuel tank and remove the remaining fuel.
-This should be kept in an approved fuel container for safety.
+You'll first need to open the cap of the fuel tank and remove the remaining fuel, which should be kept in an approved fuel container for safety until proper disposal.
 You can also run the Stihl to burn off any last remaining fuel.